EdmundsAPI/edmundsapi.github.com/api-documentation/editorial/articles/v1/01_content/api-description.md

 ### Description

 Get articles written by the Edmunds staff.
 This is done either by article category and/or by the vehicle's make/model/year.
+Make sure to see the [*Special Requirements*](http://developer.edmunds.com/api-documentation/editorial/#special-requirements) for displaying Edmunds edetorial content.

 ### URL